Depp for Men/Scene and Not Heard

 He went on:

-“Well, the truth is Johnny -- he hollered at us.
+“Well, the truth is Johnny, he hollered at us.
 A lot.
 Especially right before a show or a recording session.
 He wanted to instill what he called 'that tension' in our playing.
-He wanted us alert and on our toes!
+He wanted us to be alert and on our toes!
 That accounts for some of the manic, herky-jerky quality of the Beefheart Sound."

 I segued then right into: